basecamp/orc/README.md

 ## Adding apps to orc

-All you really need to do is link your apps under ~/.apps, but if you'd like a handy shortcut, we've got you covered:

 ~~~ sh
 orc add /path/to/my-cool-app
 ~~~

-Provided you have the nginx config and dnsmasq setup, you can now go to http://my-cool-app.dev/ and see your app running!
+You can now go to http://my-cool-app.dev/ and see your app running!

 ## Removing apps from orc